Information about living in Finland

 International House Helsinki provides a wide range of information and public authority services to meet the needs of international newcomers in the Helsinki metropolitan area.
 They also offer free advisory and counselling services to employers on issues related to international workforce.

-Poliisi, the Finnish police.
+Poliisi is the Finnish police.
 The national police helpline provides general advice on non-urgent matters regarding passports, identity cards, licensing matters, appointment bookings and electronic services.
 Advice is also provided on matters related to automatic traffic surveillance as well as traffic, crime reports and lost property.
 When you need urgent police assistance, call the emergency number 112.

-Finnish labour market
+Finnish employment market

 Töissä.fi provides statistical information about jobs, professions, incomes and more.
 The site also has hundreds of stories written by professionals in many different fields, that give students idea about the working life: what kind of skills are needed, what kind of tasks typical workday is made of, how to apply jobs etc.